sanguisorba/DOS211_JAP/README.md

 # notes

 * There is no Japanese version of EDLIN.
 * MSDOS.SYS is under construction.

-I will upload later.
+We have to change STRIN, IO2 and DISK to use in Japanese environment.

+I haven't uploaded these 3 yet so you can't make it.